dobryakov/rails-backbone-sse/README.markdown

 About
 -----

-This is a complete example of two-ways realtime dataflow architecture (between frontend and backend) based on Rails, Backbone and Server-Site Events.
+This is a complete example of two-ways realtime dataflow architecture (between frontend and backend) based on Rails, Backbone and Server-Side Events.

 Why?
 ----